 WordPress 3.4.2 does not invalidate a wordpress_sec session cookie upon an administrator's logout action, which makes it easier for remote attackers to discover valid session identifiers via a brute-force attack, or modify data via a replay attack.

-A vulnerability classified as problematic was found in Teleopti WFM up to 7.1.0.
-Affected by this vulnerability is an unknown functionality of the file /TeleoptiWFM/Administration/GetOneTenant of the component Administration.
-The manipulation leads to information disclosure (Credentials).
-The attack can be launched remotely.
+A vulnerability was found in Jspxcms 10.2.0 and classified as problematic.
+Affected by this issue is some unknown functionality of the file /template/1/default/.
+The manipulation leads to information disclosure.
+The attack may be launched remotely.
 The exploit has been disclosed to the public and may be used.
-It is recommended to apply a patch to fix this issue.
+VDB-252698 is the identifier assigned to this vulnerability.